Sheffield Wednesday's Chris Lines joins MK Dons

 "It is no secret that I have wanted to bolster the midfield since we suffered the long-term injuries to Luke Chadwick and Stephen Gleeson," he said.

-"And by bringing in Ryan Harley and now Chris Lines we believe we have the creative spark we have been missing."
+"And by and now Chris Lines we believe we have the creative spark we have been missing."